 How does UK Aid rescue lives?

 The IRC's mission is simple: to help the world’s most vulnerable people rebuild their lives and regain control of their futures.
-With 68 million people displaced by conflict or persecution worldwide, we know that UK Aid is crucial in realising this.
+With over 70 million people displaced by conflict or persecution worldwide, we know that UK Aid is crucial in realising this.